Bug #1183

 Matthew Dillon

-Updated by erik-wikstrom over 15 years ago
+Updated by erik-wikstrom almost 16 years ago

 Did I get this right?
 Lets say that thread A wants to go back to user